Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 LESSONS PAGE:
 - I have used collapsible tabs to show the different subjects and there are only 3 at the moment.
 - However, there is an image and information relevant for kids to learn.
-- Kids can also choose to proceed directly to the individual quiz from this page after the end of each subject/topic.
+- Kids can also choose to proceed directly to the individual quiz or access resources from this page after the end of each subject/topic.

 QUIZ PAGE:
-- This page has the quiz sections for each subject and has sections for each quiz.
+- This page has the quiz and or resources for each subject section.
+- Currently, we only have a quiz for science and downloadable resources to practise for Georgraphy and Maths.

 MEMORY GAME PAGE:
 - This is a stress buster game for kids to play to either take a break from their study or just test their memory retaining power.
 - The game starts automatically with clicking the first tile.
 - It counts the time taken and also gives a congratulations pop up window with this information.
 - This will also allow user to reset the quiz at any point and restart game from the congratulations pop up to improve the score.
 - I have not added any bottom links on this page as this is a stress buster page.
-(Children need to not see some study links atleast one time).
+(Children need to have a break from study).

 CONTACT PAGE:
 - This gives user an opportunity to send an e-mail with a message giving feedback or any comments to share with creator.
 - There is also an alert message after the message is sent.
-- I have not added any dump-site to post the data so this is not recorded at the moment.
+- I have not added any dump-site to post the data so this is not recorded at the moment anywhere.

 404 ERROR PAGE:
 - This is not a visible site but is available in case there is any error and will have the navigation links to return back to Homepage.